iStock

 Rule Number 5: Practice holiday light decorum

 Consider your neighbors when installing smart lights during the holidays.
 Look we get that you want to light up your house with good cheer.
 But go the extra step and make sure your lights aren't too intensely colored (those LED lights can be very bright), and don't stay up all night if your home is just feet from your neighbor's.
 Old-fashioned timers helped us get our holiday decorations and lights on and off.
-Smart lights and plugs can do the same — and can be tied into routines you can set up through any of the major assistants, and through customized requests, so you can lock the doors, turn on the security camera and turn off the red and green lights outside before you tuck into sleep.
+Smart lights and plugs can do the same — and can be tied into routines you can set up through any of the major assistants, and customized requests, so you can lock the doors, turn on the security camera, and turn off the red and green lights outside before you tuck into sleep.

-Avoid using smart speakers to prank your guests during the holidays.iStock
+a photo of a couple talking to a smart speakerAvoid using smart speakers to prank your guests during the holidays.iStock

 Rule number 6: Avoid smart speaker pranks

 Unplug your smart speakers.
 This one is for you.
 To start, not all are tied to your voice, and some can be used by other people to perhaps unlock a door, or create a new routine.
-For your own peace of mind, take your smart speakers and devices connected to voice assistants and stash them in a closet or drawer.
+For your peace of mind, take your smart speakers and devices connected to voice assistants and stash them in a closet or drawer.
 You surely have other ways to play music during the holidays.

 Rule number 7: Don't ask for Wi-Fi access

 Don't ask your host for the Wi-Fi password.
 See if they offer it first.
 It's kind of like asking them for the password to their computer.
 You'd never do that.
-Very few people don't have a cellular connection on their phones any more.
+Very few people don't have a cellular connection on their phones anymore.
 If you're a house guest staying for more than a few days, it's likely you're a family member and then the rules can bend here.
 But if not, budget for getting online with your cell phone carrier — and maybe use your data a bit less.
-If you're a guest, put down the phone, pitch in and help make a meal or clean up.
+If you're a guest, put down the phone, pitch in, and help make a meal or clean up.

 Rule number 8: Spend time with family, not your smartphone

-Rule number 9: Don't drop-in with video calls
+Rule number 9: Don't drop in with video calls

-Smart Audio and AR glassesiStock
+a photo of augmented reality glassesPut away Smart Audio and AR glassesiStock

 Rule number 10: Put AR/VR devices away

-Don't be a bore during the holidaysiStock
+a photo of a megahornDon't be a bore during the holidaysiStock

 Rule number 11: Don't be a bore

-Keep your home safe during the holidaysiStock
+a photo of a homeKeep your home safe during the holidaysiStock

 Rule number 12: Don't infringe on privacy

 Just because you have access to information doesn't mean you should act on it.
-For example, a lot of smart video doorbells and cameras give you a window into what's happening on your street, or even your neighbor's front door step.
+For example, a lot of smart video doorbells and cameras give you a window into what's happening on your street or even your neighbor's front doorstep.
 So let's say you see the UPS man drops off three packages at a neighbor's home, and they're at work.
-You should not walk across the street, grab those packages and bring them in to your place.
+You should not walk across the street, grab those packages, and bring them into your place.
 You could send a text asking if they need help (and wait for a response.)
 Or maybe they've asked you to pick up packages.
 But ultimately people have a right to privacy — and that starts at their doorstep.

 GearBrain Compatibility Find Engine

-discover, buy, and learn how to connect and optimize smart devices.
+A pioneering recommendation platform where you can research, discover, buy, and learn how to connect and optimize smart devices.

 Join our community!
 Ask and answer questions about smart devices and save yours in My Gear.